GoogleChromeLabs/pwacompat/README.md

 <link rel="icon" type="image/png" href="res/icon-128.png" sizes="128x128" />
 ```

+## iOS

-And prior [to iOS 12.2](https://twitter.com/mhartington/status/1089293403089784832), Mobile Safari opens external sites in the regular browser, meaning that flows like Oauth won't complete correctly.
+Prior [to iOS 12.2](https://twitter.com/mhartington/status/1089293403089784832), Mobile Safari opens external sites in the regular browser, meaning that flows like Oauth won't complete correctly.
 This [isn't a problem with PWACompat](https://github.com/GoogleChromeLabs/pwacompat/issues/15), but is an issue with PWAs on iOS generally.

+If you specify a viewport tag which includes `viewport-fit=cover`, such as `<meta name="viewport" content="viewport-fit=cover">`, PWACompat will generate a meta tag that makes your PWA load in fullscreen mode, particularly useful for notched devices.

 # Details